What is a Fifth Wheel? — The Ultimate Guide!

 Old horse-drawn carriages in the 1800s actually had a fifth wheel, which sat horizontally and allowed the front axel to pivot.
 Although the present fifth wheel setup is very dissimilar to this old use of the term, the name stuck around.

-Today’s fifth wheels operate using a sturdy fifth wheel hitch, which is heavy-duty enough to allow weightier loads to be pulled.
+Today’s fifth wheels operate using a sturdy fifth wheel hitch.
+This kind of hitch is heavy-duty enough to allow weightier loads to be pulled.
 The hitch is a U-shaped fitting, which sits in the bed of a pickup truck, and is connected via the trailer’s “king pin.”

 Fifth wheel hitches tend to feel much stabler than traditional ball hitches, from the tower’s perspective, and also help cut back on trailer sway.
 These U-shaped hitches are required for fifth wheel travel trailers, so let’s cover how to install one into your tow vehicle.